Jump They Say: Critical reception

-Upon the release, Larry Flick from Billboard wrote:Peek into Bowie's first solo album in [six years] is a kinetic pop/funk throwdown.
+Upon the release, Larry Flick from Billboard magazine wrote:Peek into Bowie's first solo album in [six years] is a kinetic pop/funk throwdown.
 That incomparable voice wafts over a barrage of jangly guitars, wriggling rhythms, and jolting horns.
-New collaboration with "Let's Dance" co-producer Nile Rodgers has the potential to meet with similar top 40 approval, although innovative batch of remixes is already shaping up to be a club favorite here and abroad.
+New collaboration with 'Let's Dance' co-producer Nile Rodgers has the potential to meet with similar top 40 approval, although innovative batch of remixes is already shaping up to be a club favorite here and abroad.
 A most welcome return.Jon Selzer from Melody Maker complimented the song as "sophisticated, mock-wayward funk, pretending it's balancing precariously over a tightrope when it's really on solid ground."
 He added that it's "by far the best thing he's done" since "Let's Dance".
 Alan Jones from Music Week named it Pick of the Week, describing it as "a typical theatrically crooned throwback to his glory days", and adding, "Club-goers will glory in the Brothers In Rhythm/Leftfield mixes which drag it on to the dancefloor."
-Parry Gettelman from Orlando Sentinel felt that jazz trumpet player Lester Bowie's brief entrance "enlivens the otherwise pastel "Jump They Say", which recurs as a remix toward the end of the album."
+Parry Gettelman from Orlando Sentinel felt that jazz trumpet player Lester Bowie's brief entrance "enlivens the otherwise pastel 'Jump They Say', which recurs as a remix toward the end of the album."
 A reviewer from Philadelphia Inquirer constated that Bowie "reaffirms his commitment to arty dance-rock", while Reading Evening Post complimented the song is "surprisingly good".
 James Hamilton from the Record Mirror Dance Update noted "his droning adenoidal vocal".

 In a 2017 retrospective review, Quentin Harrison from Albumism noted that "that romantic energy" from Bowie's marriage to Iman "put a skip in the sonic step of some of the set's darker material", like "Jump They Say".
 He saw the song lyrically "engage with the personal conflicts that matter to Bowie."
 Stephen Thomas Erlewine from AllMusic remarked the "paranoid jumble" of the song, naming it one of the "moments" from the album, that "are the first in a long time to feel classically Bowie".